dilaratekkinn/dilaratekkinn/README.md

 - 👨‍💻 Architect based developer
 - 🔭 I’m currently working on **Cs-cart**
-- 🌱 I’m currently learning **Angularin the bootcamp of Patika.dev .**
+- 🌱 I’m currently learning **Angular in the bootcamp of Patika.dev .**
 - 👯 I’m looking to collaborate on **OpenSource Projects**

 ## Languages and Tools: